RudraBhaskar9439/Rehypothecation_UniswapV4_Hook/rehypothecation-hook/README.md

-# Rehypothecation Hook 🔄💧
+# FlexiPool Hook 🔄💧

 ## Overview

-The Rehypothecation Hook is a Uniswap v4 hook that **automatically optimizes idle LP capital**.
+The FlexiPool Hook is a Uniswap v4 hook that **automatically optimizes idle LP capital**.
 When an LP’s position is **out-of-range**, the hook deposits liquidity into Aave to earn lending yield.
 When the position becomes **in-range again**, the hook withdraws from Aave and makes liquidity available for swaps.